jamieguinan/cti/README.md

     void String_free(String **s)

 I love this.
 I still keep my code simple and close to the left margin, but I no longer have to use goto's and *one explicit cleanup call per local variable*.
 I sometimes think about writing a blog post explaing why I choose to use C over C++, I'll write more about this if I get around to it.
+For now I'll note that I spent a few years as a serious fan and advocate of C++, but I came back to C and have mostly stuck with it.

 I had an experimental project called "modc" in the late 2000s, which implemented garbage collection by means of reference-counting allocations, keeping track of types, and leveraging the descending property of stack variable addresses (on most platforms) to periodically clean up dynamically allocated objects.
 It worked great, and I even wrote an sshfs-compatible (but non-encrypted) SFTP server completely from scratch with it, but the other goals of the modc project didn't pan out, so I abandoned it.
 I might try reviving some of the modc concepts in CTI one day.